Learn how to ask good questions (by Looking at Art)

 NB: You don’t need to know anything about the artwork or the artist.

 And finally, looking at art can supercharge your creativity, something that is crucial for generating good questions.
 Thinking about art by yourself or discussing art in a group encourages you to develop original thoughts, brainstorm options, problem-solve and use your imagination.
 Looking at and discussing art flexes your creativity-muscles by encouraging multiple interpretations and diverse ways of looking at things.

 So, are you ready to develop and improve your questioning skills through looking at art?
 Next week I’ll discuss different ways you can use artworks to improve your questioning skills.

-If you’d like to be taken step-by-step through the process of improving your technique with tools and exercises to help you consistently create, sort & evaluate your own brilliant questions (that will delight and engage your audience), take my masterclass ‘How to Ask Brilliant Questions that Get Results‘.
+If you’d like to be taken step-by-step through the process of improving your technique with tools and exercises to help you consistently create, sort & evaluate your own brilliant questions, take my masterclass ‘The Art of Questioning’ in my membership programme.
 This class will equip you with a variety of techniques and skills that you can use to improve your questioning skills and techniques.
-Click on the button below to sign up!
+Find out more about The Thinking Museum Membership below.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.